 As students work toward consensus on their group's designs, ask, "What property does this material (point to student's drawing) have that would make it a good track/hill/guard rail/bridge/etc.?"

 At this point in the story, you may choose to pause reading and allow students to create, test, and improve their track design.
 If a toy car is not available, you might use a marble or small ball on the track.

 Page 20.
 If students (and their families) have designed and/or built, tested, and improved a track, ask them to compare their design to Bobby and Carmen's design.
 (What's similar?
 What's different?)

 Ask students, "Is there more than one way to successfully design a toy-car track?
 Why do you say so?"

 Page 33.
 Ask students to individually reflect on their group's final design.
 Share the Reflecting on our group's design worksheet with students or provide blank paper and the prompts.

-There are additional opportunities within the Properties Matter eBook and Properties Matter Activity to engage in the engineering design process with your students.
+The Properties Matter e-Book and Properties Matter Activity offer additional opportunities to engage in the engineering design process with your students.
 But the sky is the limit!
-Look around home, school and community for problems that you and your young students can identify and solve using the engineering design process.
+Look around the home, school, and community for problems that you and your young students can identify and solve using the engineering design process.

 NSTA has created a How can properties help solve problems? collection of resources to support teachers and families using this task.
 If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).